tncrazvan/node-starter/README.md

 Start writing your code in `src/main.ts`.

-`npm run build` builds the application to `dist/main.js`.
+`npm run build` builds the application and inlines all imports to `dist/main.js`.

-`npm start` build the application and launches it.
+`npm start` builds the application and launches it.

-`npm run build:all` builds your whole application to one standalone `dist/app.js` file.